-Farrah Abraham Engaged: ‘Teen Mom OG’ Shares Photos Of Diamond Ring; Did Simon Saran Buy It For Her?
+Farrah Abraham Engaged: ‘Teen Mom OG’ Shares Photos Of Diamond Ring, Did Simon Saran Buy It For Her?

 It may be sweet for Farrah Abraham to have that lovely diamond ring on her finger but there is actually an awkward truth behind it.
 The 25-year-old mother even revealed to Hollywood Life the real story behind the engagement ring she proudly flaunts.

-@F1abraham Yasss!! ????????
-I do the same. spoil myselft because I can ????❤ good on you darls ???? pic.twitter.com/4euxoBxRRt
+@F1abraham Yasss!!????????
+I do the same. spoil myselft because I can????❤ good on you darls???? pic.twitter.com/4euxoBxRRt

-— charin ???? (@charinnv) January 12, 2017
+— charin???? (@charinnv) January 12, 2017

 Teen Mom OG’s Farrah Abraham exclusively confirmed to the publication that she is not currently engaged.
 She has actually been wearing the ring, which she got last year and has been expecting then-boyfriend Simon Saran to pay for after thinking he would propose.